edinburgh-napier/set09121/lectures/lecture1.md

 - **Introduction to C++ programming:** If you do not have experience with C++ then get a book to learn the basics quickly.
 We will cover some concepts, but not the basics.
 - **Object-orientation:** We will refresh the basics in the context of C++ and games development, but if you require more knowledge then you are recommended to get a book.
 You will likely learn more about object-orientation in this module by doing the work provided.
-- **Graphics and sound creation:** Although some websites will be pointed to, you are generally expected to find or produce your own content.
+- **Graphics and sound creation:**  You are not expected to create your own graphics.
+A lot free assets exist on internet.
+Sound integration and design will not be covered in this module.

 ---